slatedocs/slate/source/index.html.md

 3. <a href="https://lightning.network/lightning-network-paper.pdf">Lightning Whitepaper</a>
 4. <a href="https://www.youtube.com/watch?v=l1si5ZWLgy0">Introduction to Bitcoin</a>

-## Suredbits Lightning mainnet Node (paid)
+## Suredbits Lightning mainnet Node (paid) &#8383;
-In order to access our premium APIs, you will need to connect to our lightning node via your preferred lightning client.
+In order to access our paid API service, you will need to connect to our lightning node via your preferred lightning client.

+Our paid service offers complete coverage for all channels, endpoints and fields .

-The url is: <span style="color: blue"> 038bdb5538a4e415c42f8fb09750729752c1a1800d321f4bb056a9f582569fbf8e@ln.suredbits.com </span>
+The url for our paid service is: <span style="color: blue"> 038bdb5538a4e415c42f8fb09750729752c1a1800d321f4bb056a9f582569fbf8e@ln.suredbits.com </span>

-## Suredbits Lightning testnet Node (free)
+## Suredbits Lightning testnet Node (free) &#9787;
+We provide a number of free data services so users can experiment and learn the structure of our Lightning API service.
+The following are our free services:

+**Crypto Exchange API**

+Currently, we offer the trading pair <span style="color:red"> `BTCUSD` </span> data for free across all available exchanges.

+**NFL API**

+Currently, we offer <span style="color:red"> `rosters` </span> data in the **Teams** endpoint for free.

+**NBA API**

+Currently, we offer <span style="color:red"> `rosters` </span> data in the **Teams** endpoint for free.

-In order to access our free APIs, you will need to connect to our lightning node via your preferred lightning client.
+In order to access our free API service, you will need to connect to our lightning node via your preferred lightning client.

-The url is:
+The url for our testnet service is:

 <span style="color:blue"> 0338f57e4e20abf4d5c86b71b59e995ce4378e373b021a7b6f41dabb42d3aad069@ln.test.suredbits.com </span>